-“At some places, they get it shipped in and it is placed on the ground or shelf.
+“At places like Walmart, they get it shipped in and it is placed on the ground or shelf.
 Either someone picks it up at a good point, or that poor plant, doesn’t get taken care of and ends up in the trash,” the florist said.
 “I am taking care of it as soon as I get it.
 I am cleaning it up, trying to keep it at its height as long as it can without bacteria issues or watering it.”

 “We have a close-knit, little family here, as far as employees.
 It is awesome to have her on hand, so she can also take care of her product as well, and expand that,” Welch said.
 “It is a great collaboration and teamwork.
 I hope it takes off.
 It’s exciting.”